This lesson is based on a 2013 investigative workshop organized by AIGA at Harlem School for the Arts. Learn more about the workshop:

 Duration: 2-5 days of 45 minute classes

-Next, ask students what other materials will be needed.
+Next, ask students about the other materials that will be needed.
 Students will likely volunteer art supplies such as markers, crayons, or paint.
 They might also suggest various building supplies.

-If not enough littleBits are available to give each student a chance to build a robot independently, divide students into balanced groups.
+If not enough littleBits modules are available to give each student a chance to build a robot independently, put students into balanced groups.
 Try to keep group sizes small to give all students an opportunity to actively participate.

 Give students time to brainstorm drawing bot designs.
 Students will likely have no problem generating a long list of unique ideas, some realistic and others not.
 Let students run with their imaginations.
 Later, during the actual building in the prototyping stage, students will discover what is possible and what is not.
 Encourage students to record their ideas on the attached Drawing Bot Presentation Planner.
 This will help students document their process as well as prepare to present to their peers later on in the lesson.

 Depending on how familiar students are with littleBits, you may want to show an example of a working bot to help students generate their own design ideas.
 Consider building your own drawing bot ahead of time to share with students.
 The three designs below were created at the AIGA workshop: